software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ### Planning poker

 [Planning poker](https://en.wikipedia.org/wiki/Planning_poker) is a (fun) technique to facilitate estimation of user stories.
 We first need to decide which are the number of story points we use for the estimation.
 The [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence) is a common choice: 1, 2, 3, 5 or 8 story points.
 Then we need to make sure that everyone knows the amount of effort required for a certain amount of story points.
-Let's say that the user story "As a user I want to list the added reading recommendations so that I can find interesting things to read" is worth _2 story points_ and we should compare the effort of other user stories to that.
+Let's say that the user story "{{site.sprint_1_user_story_1}}" is worth _2 story points_ and we should compare the effort of other user stories to that.

 Here's a table describing the worth of the available story points: